Glen Arbor, MI Demographics

 A map of Glen Arbor's Population by Race

-Of the 745 places in Michigan, Glen Arbor is the 656th most populous.
+Glen Arbor is ranked the 608th most populous place in Michigan, out of 745 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Glen Arbor was ranked the 656th most populous place in the 2020 Census.

 Glen Arbor's White Population